TheisGregersen/Covid-19-DE/README.md

-# Newest corona numbers from Germany
+# Newest corona updates on Germany
 ## Get and quick and easy overview of Germanys situation.

 This page will investigate the spread of COVID-19 in Germany. <br>